mufasa1611/cody/README.md

   - As a first time visitor, I want to easily understand the purpose of the site and learn about the company
   - I want to able to easily and intuitively navigate throughout the site to find the content I am looking for
   - I want to able to find out the location, address and contact details of the company quickly
+  - I want to be able to leave a comment or feedback or inquiry

 - #### B. Returning or Frequent Visitor Goals